w3c/mathml-docs/minimal-intent-core.md

   * others???
 * `msubsup` -- indicates a subscripted variable raised a power with the same special cases as `msup` and `msubsup`.
 This includes (read the same as for munderover)
   * the base is a large operator
 * `mover` -- indicates that the second argument is over the first.
 Special cases:
-  * bar, hat, caret, ...
-(FIX: need to flush the list out)
+  * bar, hat, caret, tilde, dot (1-4 of them).
+Maybe acute and grave.
+Probably not overbrace and overparen because those likely need grouping words.
   * the base is a large operator
 * `munder` -- indicates that the second argument is under the first.
 Special cases:
   * the base is a large operator
   * the base is "lim" or "limit" (FIX: does this need to be language agnostic?)
 * `munderover` -- indicates there is content above and below the base.
 Special case:
+  * those listed for mover
   * the base is a large operator (speak using "from" and "to" -- [see below](#large-operators))
 * `mmultiscripts` --  indicates the scripts.
 Special cases???
 * `mtable`/`mtr`/`mlabeledtr`/`mtd` -- say something appropriate for tables.
 Special cases: